francescogerardomarra/its/modulo26/4_security.md

 }
 ```

-**Purpose**: The PasswordEncoder bean is used to hash user passwords securely before storing them.
+The PasswordEncoder bean is used to hash user passwords securely before storing them.
 The `BCryptPasswordEncoder` is a cryptographic algorithm that provides secure, slow hashing designed to be resistant to brute-force attacks.

-**Why BCrypt?**: BCrypt is a strong, adaptive hashing algorithm designed to be slow, which makes it more difficult for attackers to crack passwords using brute-force methods.
+BCrypt is a strong, adaptive hashing algorithm designed to be slow, which makes it more difficult for attackers to crack passwords using brute-force methods.

-**Alternatives**:
+Some alternatives are:

 ````java
 // Using BCryptPasswordEncoder for secure password hashing that is resistant to brute-force attacks